-Once you reach the amphitheater breath a sigh of relief that that part is over.
-However you’ll now get a clear view of your objective, and there is still alot of climbing left to go to reach Cascade summit.
+Once you reach the amphitheater, breathe a sigh of relief that that part is over.
+However, you’ll now get a clear view of your objective, and there is still a lot of climbing left to go to reach Cascade summit.

-You might use your hands here making this more of a fun scramble, but it’s not necessary.
-As you pass the boulder field you’ll get better views of the false summit and summit.
+You might use your hands here, making this more of a fun scramble, but it’s not necessary.
+As you pass the boulder field, you’ll get better views of the false summit and summit.
 Continue on over the ridge crest on smooth dirt and moss.
-Take note of the false summit in front of you and do not attempt to go up it, you’ll get cliffed out and have to turn around.
-There are bright orange paintings marking the correct way.
+Take note of the false summit in front of you and do not attempt to go up it.
+You’ll get cliffed out and have to turn around.
+Bright orange paintings are marking the correct way.

 Keep following the trail past the boulder field, where you will continue to gain elevation.
 There’s a very short downstep (2 m) you’ll have to take to continue, but it’s easy and not too difficult.
 Admire the views behind you of the amphitheater as you ascend.

 Take the narrow marked route with the Bow Valley on your right.
-There’s a very short scramble section over a rock band here.
+There’s a concise scramble section over a rock band here.
 You’ll come across a steep slope with a well-worn trail.
-In the summer this is an easy walk across the trail, but if there is any snow on this section it’s best not to attempt it as a slip here would be your last.
-Turn left here after the small ridge and you’ll have to cross another steep slope – again if there’s snow consider turning back.
+This is an easy walk across the trail in the summer, but if there is any snow on this section, it’s best not to attempt it as a slip here would be your last.
+Turn left here after the small ridge, and you’ll have to cross another steep slope – again, if there’s snow, consider turning back.

 Now you’ll see the main summit and realize you have a long stretch up loose scree to make it there.
-There are a few scramble sections here that we took to eliminate some relentless scree climbing, but you don’t have to take these and can continue along the scree if you wish.
-You won’t get any views of Lake Minnewanka until you reach the summit, but once you do you’ll realize why you just climbed over 1400 meters.
-We stayed for about an hour enjoying the views.
+We took a few scramble sections here to eliminate some relentless scree climbing, but you don’t have to take these and can continue along the scree if you wish.
+You won’t get any views of Lake Minnewanka until you reach the summit, but once you do, you’ll realize why you just climbed over 1400 meters.
+We stayed for about an hour, enjoying the views.

 How Hard is Cascade Mountain?

-If it’s your first hike in the Canadian Rockies I would not attempt Cascade Mountain.
+If it’s your first hike in the Canadian Rockies, I do not suggest you attempt Cascade Mountain.
 We met a few tourists who appeared to be struggling and noted it was their first hike ever.
 This is not a hike for first-timers, nor is it all a hike.
-Cascade Mountain involves a very long and boring approach and there are times when you will have to use your hands.
+Cascade Mountain involves a very long and boring approach, and there are times when you will have to use your hands.

 Cascade Mountain Hike Duration